X

 Shida Bazyar

 Shida Bazyar, born in 1988, studied writing in Hildesheim, and, in addition to writing, worked in youth education for many years.
-Her debut novel Nachts ist es leise in Teheran (2016) won the Blogger Literary Award, Ulla Hahn Prize, and Uwe Johnson Prize, among others, and has been translated into Dutch, Farsi, French, and Turkish.
-Sisters in Arms is her second novel, and her first to be translated into English.
+She is the author of The Nights Are Quiet in Tehran— which has won the Blogger Literary Award, Ulla Hahn Prize, and Uwe Johnson Prize, among others, and has been translated into Dutch, Farsi, French, and Turkish — and Sisters in Arms.

 LIFE SKILLS FOR A BROKEN WORLD